2007–08 Buffalo Sabres season

-The 2007–08 Buffalo Sabres season was the 38th season of operation, 37th season of play, for the National Hockey League franchise that was established on May 22, 1970.
+The 2007–08 Buffalo Sabres season was the 38th season of operation, 37th season of play, for the National Hockey League (NHL) franchise that was established on May 22, 1970.

 Prior to the season, the Sabres lost their co-captains of the previous two seasons, Daniel Briere and Chris Drury.
 Briere and Drury were signed as free agents on July 1 by the Philadelphia Flyers and New York Rangers, respectively.
 Dainius Zubrus was also lost to free agency, as he was signed by the New Jersey Devils on July 3.
 Thomas Vanek, who led the team in goals the previous season with 43, was a restricted free agent and was almost lost as well; the Edmonton Oilers signed him to a seven-year, $50 million offer sheet on July 6, but the Sabres matched the offer, retaining him.

 Jocelyn Thibault was signed to the Sabres' roster on July 5 to serve as a veteran backup to the team's starting goaltender, Ryan Miller.
 Thibault replaced Ty Conklin, who had served as Miller's backup for the last month of the 2006–07 season and during the playoffs.
 Conklin was signed by the Pittsburgh Penguins on July 18.